Ways Hydroponic Gardening Benefits Space Travel

 If it comes about that astronauts need to grow their own food during long-distance space travel, why can’t they use soil-based gardening methods?
 The immediate answers are surprisingly primitive: dirt is too heavy to carry up to space and can burden the astronauts’ air quality.
 Space travel comes with a massive price tag, and if soil takes up too much room on the rocket, that may mean fewer supplies in other necessary areas.

 As for the air quality, it’s important to remember that a space station recycles just about everything to prolong the scientists’ stay.
-Dirt particles can quickly block the air filters and lower air quality.
+Dirt particles can quickly block the air filter technology and lower air quality.
 If astronauts no longer require soil for their gardens, they can grow fresh plants without making too much dust.

 The Living Dangers of Soil